Anthony Dias Blue

-Anthony Dias Blue (born January 5, 1941) is a published author, columnist, television and radio personality and the owner of a food and wine event company in Los Angeles, California.
+Anthony Dias Blue (January 5, 1941 – December 25, 2023) was an American author, columnist, television and radio personality and the owner of a food and wine event company in Los Angeles, California.

+Life

+Anthony Dias Blue was born to Gertrud and Sidney Blue in Larchmont, New York on January 5, 1941, Blue attended Riverdale Country School and Amherst College, married Kathryn Koshland in 1967, had four children, and in 1978, moved to San Francisco.

 Career

-Blue has a long-running feature spot on WCBS radio in New York City.
+Blue had a long-running feature spot on WCBS radio in New York City.
 The subject of the feature was restaurant reviews and lifestyle subjects, mostly associated with food.
 Later the program was expanded to include reporting about wine.
 Now called the Blue Lifestyle Minute, the feature has been on every day for more than 30 years (except for the two weeks following 9/11).
 Blue received a James Beard Award for the Minute in 2001.

 A separate, localized version of The Blue Lifestyle Minute began airing in 1999 on KFWB in Los Angeles.
 In 2009, this feature moved to KABC along with the addition of a new weekend show called "The Taste Buds" co-hosted with Meridith May and Merrill Schindler.
 In 2014 Blue left KABC and moved The Blue Lifestyle Minute to KNX (AM) 1070.
 This brings Blue's listenership to over 200,000.
+He died in Los Angeles on December 25, 2023, at the age of 82.

 San Francisco Competitions

 Blue acquired the San Francisco International Wine Competition, the largest international wine competition in the US (nearly 4,500 wines entered in 2017).

 In 2000 Blue launched the San Francisco World Spirits Competition which has become the second largest spirits competition in the world.
-It is the biggest in the United States with more than 2500 entries in 2017.
+It is the biggest in the US with more than 2500 entries in 2017.